This is why your boss is so bad at his job

 So what is it about bosses that drives employees to quit?
 You can take a glimpse into our collective angst by googling “My boss is..” and autocomplete will give you the following: toxic, incompetent, gaslighting me, a mircomanger, passive aggressive, harassing me, bullying me, causing me anxiety.

 How did we get here?
 Are so many bosses really that bad?
-How do people end up in leadership positions if they are such bad mangers?
+How do people end up in leadership positions if they are such bad managers?
 Did the pandemic make things worse?

 On the latest episode of The New Way We Work, I set out to find out how the people who end up in leadership positions often possess the traits least-suited to manage and lead people.
 I spoke to Dr. Tomas Chamorro-Premuzic who is the chief innovation officer at Manpower Group; a professor of business psychology at University College London and Columbia University; a frequent contributor to the Harvard Business Review and Fast Company; and the author of several books including Why Do So Many Incompetent Men Become Leaders?
 (And How to Fix it).